-- a) Encourage developers to utilize AIA New York's Zero Waste Design Guidelines in new construction. - ★ b) Encourage Brooklynites to comply with mandatory curbside organics collection regulations by supporting DSNY in conducting culturally responsive outreach and education throughout the borough. - c) Support continued funding in the City budget for community-based composting and associated education programs.
+a) Encourage developers to utilize AIA New York's Zero Waste Design Guidelines in new construction.

+tory curbside organics collection regulations by supporting DSNY in conducting culturally responsive outreach and education throughout the borough.

-TADVOCACY DAND USE BUDGET COUTREACH
+c) Support continued funding in the City budget for community-based composting and associated education programs.

-d) Support expansion of on-street waste containerization for commercial corridors and residential buildings.

-3.4.8 Support the green energy transition and implementation of New York's Climate Leadership and Community Protection Act (CLCPA), which establishes targets for reaching net-zero greenhouse gas emissions and directs at least 35-40% of associated benefits to historically disadvantaged communities.
+- d) Support expansion of on-street waste containerization for commercial corridors and residential buildings. - 3.4.8 Support a just green energy transition and implementation of New York's Climate Leadership and Community Protection Act (CLCPA), which establishes targets for reaching net-zero greenhouse gas emissions and directs at least 35-40% of associated benefits to historically disadvantaged communities.

-- A) Increase awareness of financing and incentive programs available to property owners to increase energy efficiency and comply with Local Law 97 through the NYC Accelerator and NYSERDA. - b) Support implementation of NYSERDA's 6G2 Energy Storage Roadmap, which seeks to expand energy storage from renewable sources statewide and reduce reliance on power plants and "peaker" plants that run on fossil fuels. - c) Support expansion of community-scale solar projects, especially where large-scale solar arrays (for example, on the roof of industrial buildings) can reduce utility costs for low-income tenants in adjacent communities. - d) Support passage of the New York Home Energy Affordable Transition (HEAT) Act, which would require the Public Service Commission to phase out natural gas infrastructure and cap energy bills for low- to-middle income New Yorkers at 6% of their income.
+(a) Increase awareness of financing and incentive programs available to property owners to increase energy efficiency and comply with Local Law 97 through the NYC Accelerator and NYSERDA.

+b) Support implementation of NYSERDA's 6G2 Energy Storage Roadmap, which seeks to expand energy storage from renewable sources statewide and reduce reliance on power plants and "peaker" plants that run on fossil fuels.

+c) Support expansion of community-scale solar projects, especially where large-scale solar arrays (for example, on the roof of industrial buildings) can reduce utility costs for low-income tenants in adjacent communities.

+d) Support passage of the New York Home Energy Affordable Transition (HEAT) Act, which would require the Public Service Commission to phase out natural gas infrastructure and cap energy bills for low- to-middle income New Yorkers at 6% of their income.